QuantEcon/lecture-source-py/source/rst/ols.rst

-Using a scatterplot (Figure 3 in :cite:`Acemoglu2001`), we can see protection against expropriation is negatively correlated with settler mortality rates, coinciding with the authors' hypothesis and satisfying the first condition of a valid instrument
+Using a scatterplot (Figure 3 in :cite:`Acemoglu2001`), we can see protection against expropriation is negatively correlated with settler mortality rates, coinciding with the authors' hypothesis and satisfying the first condition of a valid instrument.

 .. code-block:: python3